 I arrive quite late on Friday night so it was spent at Mikkeller and Friends for a couple of chilled beers.

 The next day was spent exploring Copenhagen and eating our way through!
 First up was breakfast at Grød in Nørrebro.
-I had the “Oat Porridge 1” which was amazing – it had fresh apples, roasted almonds and their INSANE caramel sauce!
+I had the “Oat Porridge 1” which was amazing – it has fresh apples, roasted almonds and their INSANE caramel sauce!
 I got some strawberries as a topping.
-It is SO good and a small is enough to fill you up!
+It is SO good and the small size is enough to fill you up!